aytizzz/RuhJobb.com/README.md

 Main Pages:
 - About: General information about the website.

-- Contact: Contact form and location details.
+- Contact: Telephone and email details.

 - Register & Sign In: User registration and authentication.